neeti07121/Collections/README.md

   11. **MyQueue.java:** Algorithm to implement queue using a linked list, if items are removed and added from different side.
   12. **StackMin.java:** How would you design a stack which, in addition to push and pop, has a function min which returns the minimum element?
 Push, pop and min should all operate in O(1) time.
 Linked List Implementation.
   13. **StackMinArray.java:** How would you design a stack which, in addition to push and pop, has a function min which returns the minimum element?
 Push, pop and min should all operate in O(1) time.
 Array Implementation.
+  14. **StackOfPlates.java:** Implement different stack of plates with push and pop operation same as single stack working.